A relationship with cycling. It’s no fling, its long term. Us, you - we’re both in it for the long haul.

 An ill-timed puncture, a painful get-down, one hill too many.
 These are feelings that are easily forgotten.
 Replaced with thoughts of riding camaraderie, a new cake at your favourite café stop, a Strava PR.

-Alf is the first story in an occasional series which tells the story of one person’s relationship with cycling.
+Amelia is the second episode in an occasional series which tells the story of one person’s relationship with cycling.

 “I first got into cycling a couple of years ago after I had three concussions from playing water polo.
 I thought I needed a bit of a change, so I took up cycling and didn’t look back.”

 “From a social point of view it’s great to get out with your friends on the road - do a training ride and be able to chat and catchup is really nice."

 "But I also really like pushing myself really hard.
 I think athletes - sports people in general - have this weird perception of pain where they get to a point and they enjoy it.
 There’s a point at which you push yourself past your threshold and you think, yeah – I feel really good.”

 “I quite like the tactics of racing and I’m very, very competitive so I do like to get stuck in!”

 "I want to be the best that I can be, so if I’m doing it, I know I’m not pushing myself and for me that’s not really acceptable.”